Perdente/Leetcode/Leetcode BLIND-75 Solutions.md

 <summary>Approach</summary>
 <ul>
 Prerequisite: minheap:)
-    Here, we first sort the intervals according to start time so that
+    Here, we first sort the intervals according to start time so that early meetings can be accessed earlier.
+Then, we maintain a min-heap and store the last meetings end time.
+If in $i$th meeting's start time is less than heap's end time that mean previous meeting hadn't been ended yet.
+So, we need a new meeting room, and thus we push new meeting's end time.
+Otherwise we can pop our previous meeting's end time from our $priorityqueue$ :)
 </ul>
 </details>